Crime Wing Performance Pledge

 Criminal Investigation

-• Police will respond to all reports of crime, and inform the complainants and victims of crime of the progress or results of the police investigation:
+• Police will respond to all crime reports.
+Complainants and victims will be informed of the progress or results of the investigation according to the following timeframes:

-• not later than four weeks after the investigation is concluded or when enquiries are curtailed;
+• Within four weeks after the investigation is concluded or once enquiries are curtailed; or

-• not later than four weeks after the determination of any trial concerning the case; and
+• Within four weeks after the determination of any trial concerning the case; or

-• every six months for crimes that are listed as SERIOUS according to internal guidelines.
+• Every six months for crimes classified as serious according to internal guidelines.

-• the office telephone number of the responsible officer of the case; and
+• The office telephone number of the responsible officer; and

-• When a court orders the return of a person's property which has been used as an exhibit, this will be returned as soon as possible following the expiration of the appeal period.
+• When a court orders the return of a person’s property used as an exhibit, it will be returned as soon as possible following expiration of the appeal period.

 • Property not required as an exhibit will be returned to the owner as soon as possible.